charlesrocabert/puutools/example/README.md

 ```

 <p align="justify">
-We then include to classes that have been pre-implemented on purpose for this tutorial (see the <code>example</code> folder of this repository):
+We then include three classes that have been pre-implemented on purpose for this tutorial (see the <code>example</code> folder of this repository):
 </p>

 ```c++